networknt/json-schema-validator/doc/custom-meta-schema.md

-# Customizing Meta-Schema, Vocabulary, Keywords and Formats
+# Customizing Meta-Schemas, Vocabularies, Keywords and Formats

-The meta-schema and vocabularies can be customized with appropriate configuration of the `JsonSchemaFactory` that is used to create instances of `JsonSchema`.
+The meta-schemas, vocabularies, keywords and formats can be customized with appropriate configuration of the `JsonSchemaFactory` that is used to create instances of `JsonSchema`.

 ## Creating a custom keyword